 The world's population is growing and, as a result, humans and wildlife are living ever more closely together.
 In order to deal with the conflicts that arise, fundamental changes are needed in our relationship with these animals.
 Not only the relationship between humans and wildlife, but also the relationships among humans must be considered.
 Adaptation of human behaviour plays an increasingly important role in nature conservation.
 Moreover, each situation requires a different approach: protecting elephants in the Kruger Park will be very different from handling the situation of rhinos in Nepal.

-The corona pandemic has once again demonstrated how far-reaching the consequences of interactions between humans and animals can be.
+The corona pandemic has once again demonstrated how far-reaching the consequences of interactions between humans and wildlife can be.
 COVID-19 is a zoonosis, a disease that is transmitted from animals to humans.
 Rabies, malaria and Lyme disease are also examples.
 The more natural habitats are inhabited and affected by humans, the greater the risk of zoonoses.
 WUR looks at this problem from many different angles.
-This integrated approach helps to find sustainable systemic solutions.
+This integrated Global One Health approach helps to find sustainable systemic solutions.

 Cooperation between disciplines

 WUR has unique expertise in the social and natural sciences, including sociology, psychology, economics, ecology, biology and animal sciences.
 By working together in an interdisciplinary way, we arrive at solutions that both take account of human welfare and are good for biodiversity.
 In this way, the interaction between humans and animals can increasingly move from conflict to coexistence.